Cookies on this website

 7. How to Apply

 Applications for SCGC─FIRST funding should be made through the online Internal Research Awards Management System (IRAMS), which can be accessed using your Single Sign-On (SSO) details.
-Once you are logged in, please choose the correct item from the list to start your application.
-For the correct scheme, search 'SCGC-FIRST'.
+Once you are logged in, please choose the correct from the list to start your application.
+For the correct scheme, search “SCGC-FIRST”.
 If required, IRAMS guidance in the form of quick reference guide (QRG) documents for applicants can be found on the Research Support pages.

-Applications must be reviewed online by departmental approvers and, where approved, submitted for review by the SCGC-FIRST Prioritisation Panel before 16:00 on 20 December 2023.
+Applications must be reviewed online by departmental approvers and, where approved, submitted for review by the SCGC-FIRST Prioritisation Panel before 4.00pm on Thursday 31 October 2024.

 8. Enquiries